smsunarto/damn-vulnerable-defi/README.md

+# Solution for Damn Vulnerable Defi

+**Note on solutions:** The exploits written optimizes for brevity and assumes that the blockchain operates on a vacuum.
+The exploit smart contracts does not check for authorization and can easily be frontrunned by a generalized frontrunner.
+That said, even if it checks for authorization, it can still be frontrunned by a sufficiently advanced generalized frontrunner that checks for internal transactions.
+For that reason, we might as well surrender to the MEV overlords.

 ![](cover.png)

 **A set of challenges to hack implementations of DeFi in Ethereum.** Featuring flash loans, oracles, governance, NFTs, lending pools, and more!